goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/index.md

 ### Custom server name

-If your authentik instance is accessed from multiple domains, you may want to force the use of a specific server name.
-You can do so with this option.
-It must be in the form of `HTTP@authentik.company`.
+If your authentik instance is accessed from multiple domains, you might want to force the use of a specific server name.
+You can do so with the **Custom server name** option.
+The value must be in the form of `HTTP@authentik.company`.

 If not specified, this defaults to trying out all entries in the keytab/credentials cache until a valid server name is found.